 Each year, certain Medicare participants will receive a letter from the Centers for Medicare and Medicaid Services (CMS).
 Some of these letters can directly affect your benefits, so it’s important to open them and respond immediately if required.

-Green: You are automatically enrolled in a Medicare Low Income Subsidy program because you:
+Green: You are automatically enrolled in a Medicare Low Income Subsidy program because you receive SSI (Supplemental Security Income) benefits, are enrolled in a Medicare Savings Program or you applied for Medicare Extra Help yourself.

 Yellow: You qualify for Medicare and Medicaid and are enrolled in Original Medicare.
 Medicare will enroll you in a prescription drug plan unless you purchase your own plan or choose to decline.